vickiwuuuu/XianWu_coding_challenge/README.md

 ## The Challenge

-This challenge runs from 10/1 to 10/17, which means that you'll have until 10/17 at 11:59pm to finish AND submit your assignment. <u>You must submit your work through the [OA Website](https://vandydatascience-internal.github.io/).</u>
+This challenge runs from 10/1 to 10/17, which means that you'll have until 10/17 at 11:59pm to finish AND submit your assignment. <u>You must submit your work through [Github](https://github.com/VandyDataScience/coding-challenge-FA24.git).</u>

 There are three levels, with each level directly building off of the last in order to create one full project.